 In these terms of reference:

-"Committee" means the audit committee of the Board.
+"Committee" means the remuneration committee of the Board; and

 2.1.
 Members of the Committee shall be appointed by the Board, in consultation with the chairman of the Committee.
 The Committee shall be made up of at least three members, the majority of whom shall be independent non executive directors.